 Vintage Biden clip on FBI fuels GOP pushback on Kavanaugh probe

-Republicans are seizing on a vintage clip of then-Sen. Joe Biden during the 1991 Clarence Thomas confirmation hearings dismissing the usefulness of having the FBI investigate allegations against the Supreme Court nominee.
+Republicans are seizing on a vintage clip of then-Sen. Joe Biden during the 1991 Clarence Thomas confirmation hearings that show him dismissing the usefulness of having the FBI investigate allegations against the Supreme Court nominee.

 It comes as Democrats are calling on the FBI to investigate allegations of sexual assault against Supreme Court nominee Judge Brett Kavanaugh -- a request that has been rejected by Republicans.